hacks-guide/Guide_Wii/docs/nand-backup.md

 :::: tab nanddumper@ios (dump to USB drive or SD card)

-On Wii consoles with a usable USB port or SD card slot, nanddumper@ios allows for backing up your Wii's NAND storage. nanddumper@ios is recommended over BootMii due to its faster speed in creating a NAND backup.
+On Wii consoles with a usable USB port or SD card slot, nanddumper@ios allows for backing up your Wii's NAND storage. nanddumper@ios is recommended over BootMii due to its quicker speed in creating a NAND backup.
 This section will guide you through the process to back up your Wii's NAND, which you can then use however you like.

 Please read the below information before proceeding further.

-::: details Important Information
+::: tip

+**Important Information**

 * After the completion of this guide, four files will have been created in the directory `/wii/backups` on your USB drive. `DATE_SERIAL_nand_XX.bin` is your NAND backup, and `SERIAL_keys.bin` is the file containing your console keys. `DATE_SERIAL_nand_XX.bin.sha1` and `sha1sums.txt` respectively are files containing checksums to verify the integrity of your backups, and will not be used in an actual NAND restoration.

 * Please note that **restoring a NAND backup is usually a last resort**.
 With that said, you can use the [BootMii Recovery guide](bootmiirecover) to restore your NAND backup, where more information is provided about the risks and alternatives.
 You can ONLY use BootMii to restore a NAND backup if you have a usable SD card slot, as described below.

 * If you are a Wii mini user or DO NOT have a usable SD card slot, you will be UNABLE to restore your NAND backup without hardware modification.
-This is because [BootMii Restore](bootmiirecover) requires an SD card slot to read the NAND from, as well as a GameCube controller to enter the Konami code with to confirm IOS restorations.
+This is because [BootMii Restore](bootmiirecover) requires an SD card slot to read the NAND from.

+* If you DO NOT have a usable GameCube controller port, you will also be UNABLE to restore your NAND backup without hardware modification.
+This is because [BootMii Restore](bootmiirecover) requires a GameCube controller port to enter the Konami code with for consoles that do not have BootMii as boot2.

 :::

 ## Requirements

-* A Wii
 * A USB drive or SD card formatted as FAT32, with a minimum 512MB of free space (1GB or more recommended)
 * [nanddumper@ios](https://oscwii.org/library/app/nanddumper_ios)